-Records consist of plats; a mortgage; conveyances; an extract (1858) of the will of Mrs. Elizabeth Singleton concerning claims to land in Summerville (S.C.); and two "Head of Family Land Certificates"

-(1865,1866) issued by U.S. Direct Tax commissioners conveying acreage on Port Royal Island (Beaufort County, S.C.) to Bull Grant, "the head of a family and a colored citizen."
+Records consist of plats; a mortgage; conveyances; an extract (1858) of the will of Mrs. Elizabeth Singleton concerning claims to land in Summerville (S.C.); and two "Head of Family Land Certificates" (1865,1866) issued by U.S. Direct Tax commissioners conveying acreage on Port Royal Island (Beaufort County, S.C.) to Bull Grant, "the head of a family and a colored citizen."

-Plats (oversized items) depict a lot in Summerville (S.C.) owned by Daniel Knights (1877); and the "Subdivision of The Allen Farm on Charleston Neck" (1878) in Charleston (S.C.), showing land along Shipyard Creek.
+Plats (See oversize box for Collections 152 and 153) depict a lot in Summerville (S.C.) owned by Daniel Knights (1877); and the "Subdivision of The Allen Farm on Charleston Neck" (1878) in Charleston (S.C.), showing land along Shipyard Creek.
 Conveyances pertain to a lot and house on Smith Street in Cannonsboro (Charleston, S.C.), sold by William Robinson to Thomas Gates in 1846, and in 1853 conveyed from Robert W. Disher to Harriet Beaufort Trescott, "a Free Colored Woman of the City of Charleston."